 We are very proud of the community feel of Tarleton Holy Trinity.
-OFSTED (2018) reported that 'Parents and carers overwhelmingly support the school.
-Their responses to Parent View, Ofsted's online questionnaire, commonly identified your (the school's) strong community links and excellent communication between school and home.
-We like to see parents in school and when we get back to the 'normal running of the school', you will always be invited to join us during our Friday's Celebration Worship or when it is their turn to 'perform' in one of our class assemblies.
-For now you can watch to see who is selected each week as the Superstar of the week by watching my recorded celebration Worships.
+OFSTED (2023) reported that 'Governors are experienced and have the skills to support and challenge leaders successfully.
+They understand the school and the community that it serves well.'
+We like to see parents in school and you will always be invited to join us during our Friday's Celebration Worship or when it is their turn to 'perform' in one of our class assemblies.
 Not only does the school have strong links with the church, but also is part of a local cluster of schools called TARDiS (Tarleton and Rural District Schools), which allows staff to work together to share their expertise.
 In September 2021, the overall staffing levels remain as nine teachers including the Headteacher with seven, single-aged classes in school.
 Occasionally, children work in small groups.
 This happens, for example, when children need special support or for group activities.
 Tarleton Holy Trinity is an ever improving school and has the benefit of an excellent Governing Body who work closely with the Headteacher and the staff.
 Our Achievements Past and Present

 In the Autumn term of 2006 we achieved the National Healthy Schools status.
-We hold healthy initiatives each half term, ranging from 'Bug Busting' week, to 'Five-a-day' week.
-This award was is in addition to our Lancashire Healthy Schools Awards.
+We hold healthy initiatives, ranging from 'Bug Busting' week, to 'Five-a-day' week.
+This award was is in addition to our Healthy Schools Lancashire Healthy Schools Awards.

 In 2007 Tarleton Holy Trinity was awarded the Eco-Schools Silver Award, recognising the things the school does to help the environment and to work towards a sustainable lifestyle.
 Later that year it was also successful in gaining the Eco-Schools Green Flag.
-Silver Award Over the last few years, Holy Trinity's PE broad and balanced PE curriculum has enabled us to gain the Active Mark.
+Over the last few years, Holy Trinity's PE broad and balanced PE curriculum has enabled us to gain the Active Mark.
 This shows that over 90% of our children take part in active sessions for at least two hours a week.

 In October 2015, 2016 and 2017 we were awarded the Sainsbury's School Silver Games Mark.
 This is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
-For the last 5 years we have won Gold!!
+For the last 6 years we have won Gold!!
 So that the children in the school can receive chilled, fresh water, we rent a water cooler from a company called AquAid.
 By doing this, the benefit to others is that AquaAid then makes a donation on our behalf to The Africa Trust.
 These funds are used to build water wells, also known as Elephant Pumps, in Africa.
 This particular campaign goes that one step further and in exchange for putting this AquAid badge of support to our website, the company donates the balance of the funds needed to build a water well on our behalf.